bdurand/lumberjack_rails/README.md

 ### Log Formatter

 ActiveRecord models logged in attributes will automatically be logged with a formatter that will only log the class name and id for the model.
 You can add additional formatters for `ApplicationRecord` or for your models to override this behavior.

+### Testing

+Lumberjack comes with built-in support for testing that critical log messages are generated.
+See the [lumberjack documentation](https://github.com/bdurand/lumberjack#testing-utilities) for more information.

+If you are using RSpec, then you can use the [lumberjack_rails_rspec](https://github.com/bdurand/lumberjack_rails_rspec) gem for to add RSpec matchers for testing log messages to your test suite.

 ## Installation